nkavanagh/gtfs-backend/README.md

 [x] Sort trips by service_id then direction
 [ ] Nice to have a way of returning a dict (instead of an array) keyed on my field of choice.
 1 use counted.
 [ ] Put stop times inside trips in response object
+[ ] Key stops on stop_id
+[ ] Cache full JSON responses.
+Expire cache only when a source document (i.e. the GTFS) is modified.